#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 Was that one of the reasons services didn't have things like cinemas and bowling alleys was that they weren't meant to be destinations.

-Yeah, they were meant to be somewhere that you would stop off if you were hungry, needed a toilet, needed needed a drink, needed petrol.
+Yeah, they were meant to be somewhere that you would stop off if you were hungry, needed a toilet, needed a drink, needed petrol.
 This is a destination.

 This is a lifestyle choice.
 This is a lifestyle.

 Look at the charcoal bread.
-I know there's, what, 10 different types of bread?
+I know.

 Easy.
 I feel like a complete pilluck, Dave.